 I love casserole.
 And it’s very difficult, if not impossible for me to imagine any casserole more perfect than my cheesy Mexican corn casserole.
 It has everything I look for in a perfect meal and it’s all cooked together in one place.

 This recipe is not complicated, but it does require the use of a food processor in order to puree a few of the ingredients.
-On the whole, this recipe is quick and delicious, yielding fantastic results that can last a few days if you decide to store leftovers.
+On the whole, this recipe is easy to follow and the results yield a delicious, casserole that can last a few days if you decide to store leftovers.